Distilling Knowledge for Short-to-Long Term Trajectory Prediction: Related Work

-\textbf{Short-Term Trajectory Forecasting.} Human trajectory forecasting has been a popular research topic in recent years.
-Short-term human trajectory forecasting has been extensively studied, where the aim is to predict the next few seconds or minutes of the person's movement.
-Many methods have been proposed for this task, including recurrent neural networks (RNNs)~\cite{Social-lstm, zhang2019srlstm}, convolutional neural networks (CNNs)~\cite{Mangalam_2021_ICCV}, and graph neural networks (GNNs)~\cite{trajectronpp}.
-Among them, RNN-based models such as LSTM~\cite{Social-lstm, zhang2019srlstm} and GRU~\cite{sheng2022graph} have shown impressive performance due to their ability to model temporal dependencies.
+\textbf{Trajectory Forecasting.} In recent years, there has been growing interest in predicting the future trajectories of an agent (e.g. pedestrian, vehicle, bicycle, etc.) as accurately as possible, under different settings.
+The most common is short-term trajectory forecasting, which aims to predict the next few seconds of the agent's path.
+Many methods have been proposed for this task, including recurrent neural networks (RNNs)~\cite{Alahi2016SocialLH, Zhang2019SRLSTMSR}, convolutional neural networks~\cite{Mangalam2020FromGW}, and graph neural networks (GNNs)~\cite{Yu2020SpatioTemporalGT, Salzmann2020TrajectronMG}.
+In addition to modeling the dynamics of individual agent's motion, contextual information such as social interactions has been proven to significantly influence the trajectory prediction performance~\cite{Alahi2016SocialLH, Gupta2018SocialGS, Yuan2021AgentFormerAT}, as well as other contextual features such as physical constraints and scene elements~\cite{Ballan2016KnowledgeTF, Desire2017, Sadeghian2018SoPhieAA}.

-\textbf{Long-Term Trajectory Forecasting.} Although short-term human trajectory forecasting has achieved remarkable success, long-term forecasting remains challenging.
-Long-term forecasting involves predicting human motion over a much longer period, such as hours or even days.
-The difficulty lies in the complexity of human behavior, which is affected by various factors such as the intent of other agents, randomness in the agents' decisions, the long-term goals of the agents, etc. There are very few approaches, made by the researchers to tackle this, such as estimating multi-modal long-term goals of the agents first, and then randomness is further reduced by sampling intermediate waypoints, conditioned on the final goal~\cite{Mangalam_2021_ICCV}.
+Although short-term trajectory forecasting models have achieved remarkable success, long-term forecasting remains challenging.
+The difficulty lies in the complexity of human behavior, which is affected by various factors such as the intent of other agents, randomness in the agents' decisions, the long-term goals of the agents, etc. There are very few approaches, made by the researchers to tackle this, such as estimating multi-modal long-term goals of the agents first, and then randomness is further reduced by sampling intermediate waypoints, conditioned on the final goal~\cite{Mangalam2020FromGW}.

-\textbf{Human-Human, Human-Space, and other Sources of Contextual Information.} In addition to modeling the dynamics of individual human motion, contextual information such as human-human and human-space interactions can also significantly influence human trajectory forecasting.
-Previous works have shown that incorporating such contextual information can improve the accuracy of trajectory forecasting models.
-For example, in~\cite{social-gan}, the authors proposed a method that models social interactions between humans by incorporating an attention mechanism that focuses on the relevant social cues.
-Similarly, in~\cite{Sadeghian_2019_CVPR}, the authors proposed a method that uses external context information such as weather, time of day, and location to improve the performance of long-term human trajectory forecasting.
-In this work, we aim to further improve the performance of human trajectory forecasting models by incorporating human-human and human-space contextual information.